Osher Lifelong Learning Institute

 The Osher Lifelong Learning Institute (OLLI) at Vanderbilt University is an inclusive group that strives to organize and present to the greater Nashville community stimulating intellectual and cultural noncredit courses, programs, and trips for adults over 50 of all educational backgrounds.
 We are very proud of OLLI’s three-year relationship with Fisk University – particularly since the classes are taught by Fisk professors on the beautiful campus of this historically black institution.

 Dr. Paul Kwami, associate professor of music at Fisk University, taught “The Original Fisk Jubilee Singers, Their Tour and Their Music” course.
 Reavis Mitchell, Ph.D., professor of history and dean of the school of humanities social and behavioral sciences, taught the course entitled “A History of Fisk University."

 “Diversity and inclusion continue to be among our most important priorities, as reflected in the curriculum for this summer,” said OLLI at Vanderbilt Director Norma Clippard.
 “We are striving to expand into a variety of neighborhoods across Nashville, and the Fisk partnership is an important component of our programs.”
 "I know that Fisk professors have enjoyed the strong engagement and enthusiasm of the OLLI lifelong learners on our campus,” said Rodney Hanley, provost and vice president of academic affairs at Fisk University.
 “We are delighted to continue this community partnership with Vanderbilt.”

-These following noncredit classes are the types of classes that were offered this summer:
+These following noncredit classes are the types of classes that were offered this winter:

 Please call our office at 615-343-0700, or email us at firstname.lastname@example.org with questions, or to join the mailing list!